aring87/Encoded-Command-Analyzer/README.md

 ## Windows Executable Packaging

-Version 19 added support for packaging the Tkinter GUI as a Windows executable using PyInstaller.
+The project supports packaging the Tkinter GUI as a Windows executable using PyInstaller.

 Install PyInstaller: